dutchigor/CMB2-image-map/readme.md

 ## How to use
 ### Creating a field
 Create a field with type 'image_map' and give it the following properties:
-- basemap: String - The url template for the basemap you wish to use (manditory)
+- base_layer: String / Int - If base_type is 'map, The url template for the basemap you wish to use.
+If base_type is 'image', the id of the attachment to use as the image layer. (manditory)
+- base_type: String - 'image' to use an image overlay or map to use a geographical basemap.
+Defaults to 'map'. (optional)
-- base_lat: Int - The latitute to center the map on if no marker is set yet (optional)
+- base_lat: Int - The latitute to center the map on if no marker is set yet. (optional)
-- base_lng: Int - The longitude to center the map on if no marker is set yet (optional)
+- base_lng: Int - The longitude to center the map on if no marker is set yet. (optional)
-- base_zoom: Int - The zoom level with which the map will be initialized on the field (optional)
+- base_zoom: Int - The zoom level with which the map will be initialized on the field.
+If not provided the whole image will be shown and centered for an image overlay. (optional)
+- map_options: Array - This array will be converted to a javascript object and used to load the map.
+For possible values see Options in https://leafletjs.com/reference-1.6.0.html#map-option. (optional)
 - layer_options: Array - This array will be converted to a javascript object and used to load the baselayer.
-For possible values see Options in https://leafletjs.com/reference-1.6.0.html#tilelayer (optional)
+For possible values see Options in https://leafletjs.com/reference-1.6.0.html#tilelayer. (optional)

 #### Example
 This is an example of a map field using mapbox